Probing the dark matter-electron interactions via hydrogen-atmosphere pulsating white dwarfs: The Capture Rate of DM Particles in DAVs

-In our case, (i) the mean free length of the DM particles in the star is small compared to the size of the star; (ii) DM particle mass is very large compared to the interaction constituent in the star (electron).
-Consequently, we use the results recently developed by \citet{Bramante2017} to calculate the DM capture rate of the star, in which case the DM particles predominantly captured by scattering multiple times other than only once.
+In our case, (i) the mean free path of the DM particles in the star is small compared to the size of the star; (ii) DM particle mass is very large compared to the interaction constituent in the star (electrons).
+Consequently, we use the results recently developed by \citet{Bramante2017} to calculate the DM capture rate of the star, in which case the DM particles predominantly captured by scattering multiple times rather than only once.
 The DM capture rate obtained by N times scatterings ($\Gamma_{c}^{N}$) can be described by Eq.
-(22) in \citet{Bramante2017}, and the DM capture rate is the sum over all $N$ of the individual $\Gamma_{c}^{N}$, $\Gamma_{c} = \sum_{N=1}^{\infty} \Gamma_{c}^{N}$.
+(22) in Ref. \citep{Bramante2017}, and the DM capture rate is the sum over all $N$ of the individual $\Gamma_{c}^{N}$, $\Gamma_{c} = \sum_{N=1}^{\infty} \Gamma_{c}^{N}$.

-Besides, we make some additional simplifications as well: (i) a uniform distribution of matters in a DAV: $\rhostar (r) = \rhostar = \Mstar/\Vstar$ ($\rhostar$, $\Mstar$ and $\Vstar$ are the density, mass and volume of a DAV); (ii) The same chemical composition over the entire scattering volume $\Vstar$; (iii) A uniform temperature profile (calculated from Eq.~(\ref{eq:evelope_structure})) in DAV because of the extremely high thermal conductivity of an electron degenerate core; (iv) As WDs are always electrically neutral， we use the value $\frac{1}{2} \frac{\Mstar}{m_{p}}$ and $\frac{1}{2} \frac{\rhostar}{m_{p}}$ as the total number of electrons ($N_{e}$) and local number density of electrons ($n_{e}$) in a WD, respectively ($m_{p}$ and $m_{e}$ are the mass of proton and electron).
+Further, we make some additional simplifications as well: (i) a uniform distribution of matter in a DAV: $\rhostar (r) = \rhostar = \Mstar/\Vstar$ ($\rhostar$, $\Mstar$ and $\Vstar$ are the density, mass, and volume of a DAV, respectively); (ii) The same chemical composition over the entire scattering volume $\Vstar$; (iii) A uniform temperature profile calculated from Eq.~(\ref{eq:evelope_structure}) in DAV because of the extremely high thermal conductivity of an electron degenerate core; (iv) As DAVs are always electrically neutral, we use the values $\frac{1}{2} \frac{\Mstar}{m_{p}}$ and $\frac{1}{2} \frac{\rhostar}{m_{p}}$ as the total number of electrons ($N_{e}$) and local number density of electrons ($n_{e}$) in a DAV, respectively ($m_{p}$ and $m_{e}$ are the mass of proton and electron).

 The Knudsen number $K$, which indicates the ``localization'' of the DM transport, is